evanx/redex/README.md

 - ES7 sugars the synchronisation of async coroutines via the "await" keyword
 - ES7 sugars the error handling of chained promises via exceptions

+The core design is simple:
+- enable the configuration of multiple "processor" instances
+- enable sequential message-passing between processors

-Someone else might want to re-implement something similar in Go, Rust or D, to eke out more performance.
-I think that would be a great idea.
-Still, having a Node "reference implementation" is useful, at least for JavaScript developers.
+Someone else might want to re-implement something similar in Go, Rust, D, Elixer, etc. I think that would be a great idea.
+Still, having a Node implementation is useful, at least for JavaScript developers.
+We have chosen ES7 (via Babel), and might wish to extend with TypeScript.
+Other implementations that transpile to JavaScript would also be interesting, e.g. CoffeeScript, ClojureScript, et al. If you have something similar, please let me know - I should list, compare and contrast with other options.

 ## Road map